Ghostly Trio

 The Ghostly Trio (consisting of Stretch, Fatso, and Stinkie, formerly Fatso, Fusso, and Lazo) are fictional characters appearing in Harvey Comics.
-They are well known for being the uncles of Casper the Friendly Ghost.
-Their first animated appearance was in The Friendly Ghost, a cartoon of Paramount Pictures' Famous Studios theatrical series from the 1940s.
+They are the uncles of Casper the Friendly Ghost.
+Their first animated appearance was in Fright from Wrong, a cartoon of Paramount Pictures' Famous Studios theatrical series from the 1950s.
 When Casper was translated to Harvey Comics, the characters were redesigned to make them more mischievous than terror-inspiring.
 The characters made numerous Harvey Comics appearances and were featured in the title Casper and the Ghostly Trio.
 Versions of the Ghostly Trio remained prominent in subsequent adaptations/spin-offs.

 Description

 Originally, Casper was featured on the show with ghost relatives who looked similar and liked to scare people.
 These relatives did not appear to have special traits or serve any other purpose.
 In Casper's earlier appearances in Harvey's animated cartoons and comic books, the Ghostly Trio were depicted differently, although they were brothers.
 Similar to his later incarnation, Fatso was overweight and gluttonous (although, as ghosts were capable of eating in the early stories, this trait was not as odd as it later seemed).
 He was the Trio's leader, as the toughest and (marginally) smartest of the three.
 Fatso's "second-in-command", Fusso, was portrayed as average in height and build and was characterized by exceptional fussiness and attention-to-detail.
 The third ghost, Lazo, was the tallest, laziest and least intelligent.
 Fatso's brashness and quick temper often led him into mishaps, as well as an occasional role in one of Casper's adventures; Fusso and Lazo were sometimes called "the Ghostly Duo" in his absence.
-The names don't seem set in stone; in "The Missing Haunts", their names are Eeko, Stretcho, and Fatso.
+The names do not seem set in stone; in "The Missing Haunts", their names are Eeko, Stretcho, and Fatso.